Arons & Solomon | November 14, 2016 | Articles

 - Future is protected.
 Before you marry, it is important for you and your spouse-to-be to discuss big issues, such as your positions on alimony, whether either of you will be a stay-at-home parent, or if you both work outside the home, how will you divide the payment of the family’s expenses, etc. A prenup stimulates the discussion and helps you set a plan for the future.
 Having a prenup in place may afford the emotional and financial protection—both of you are seeking.

-Arons & Solomon is dedicated to New Jersey matrimonial and family law.
+Arons & Solomon Divorce Lawyers is dedicated to New Jersey matrimonial and family law.
 We emphasize personal attention to each client’s unique situation and needs.
 Our lawyers have extensive experience ranging from prenuptial agreements to domestic partnerships and civil unions.
-Contact us today for a free consultation.